Covid-19 hospitalizations drop, but January has been the deadliest month of the pandemic. Here's what to expect next - KRDO

 People can take their masks off briefly to eat, drink or take medication; verify their identity to law enforcement or transportation officials; communicate with hearing impaired people; don an oxygen mask on an aircraft; or during a medical emergency, the CDC said.

-Children under age 2 or people with a disability who cannot wear a mask are exempt.
+Children younger than 2 or people with a disability who cannot wear a mask are exempt.

 “We welcome any policy that further promotes compliance on Metro and in all public spaces to combat the spread of the virus, and welcome the ability of TSA and other federal authorities to enforce this mandate when appropriate,” a spokesperson said.